 Implementing Natural Money could improve financial stability as equity investments are favoured to debt investments.
 The maximum interest rate on debts makes debt investments less attractive.
 As interest is also a reward for risk, high risk debt could be phased out.
 The improved financial stability can make equity investments even more attractive so leverage may reduce even further and financial stability may improve even more.

 Perhaps big banks are too big to fail and perhaps they should be smaller.
-Regulations, compliance and competition in financial markets favour large scale.
-Banking processes are increasingly automated and small banks find it difficult to survive.
+Regulations, compliance and competition in financial markets however favour large scale.
+Banking processes are increasingly automated and small banks find it difficult to survive in a globalised environment.
 Banks also face competition from payment providers like Paypal, Apple Pay or Google Pay.
-It is expected Natural Money can make the financial system safer so that banks are less likely to fail.
+Natural Money can make the financial system more stable so banks are less likely to fail.

 1. The Glass-Steagall Act.
 Will Kenton, reviewer (updated 5 December 2019).
 Investopedia. https://www.investopedia.com/terms/g/glass_steagall_act.asp